 How often do you water tomato plants?

 There isn’t a quick answer to the question of ‘how often do you water tomato plants?’
-Frequency of watering depends on a number of factors: the growth stage of the tomato plant (a newly planted seedling needs less water than a fully grown plant), soil type (in both gardens and containers), container material if growing in pots, and weather (expect to water more often when the weather is hot and dry).
+Frequency of watering depends on a number of factors: the growth stage of the tomato plant (a newly planted transplant needs less water than a fully grown plant), soil type (in both gardens and containers), container material if growing in pots, and weather (expect to water more often when the weather is hot and dry).

 Early in the season when my tomato plants are young I find that I need to water a couple of times a week.
 Once the plants have matured and begin to flower and fruit, my container-grown tomatoes are irrigated almost daily and garden tomatoes are deep watered once a week.
 I’ve also learned a few simple strategies to reduce watering which you’ll find detailed below.